kushtrimh/zana/CONTRIBUTING.md

 - 4 spaces indentation
 - Use _snake_case_ for variables and functions
 - Use _UpperCamelCase_ for types
-- When adding a new module 2 or three words in the name, use underscore as the delimiter
+- When adding a new module with 2 or three words in the name, use underscore as the delimiter
-- Unit tests in the same file, rather in the `tests` directory
+- Unit tests in the same file as the module
 - Integration tests in the `tests` directory
 - Modules should have documentation at the top
 - Public types and their public fields should be documented